Mary Anne Keel Jenkins (1929-2017)

 Mary Anne Keel Jenkins’ Statement on her use of Amatl (also Amati, Amate, or Amatyl) Paper:

 “I have been using Amatl paper since my stay in Mexico in 1971.
 As early as 500 AD the Mayans of Central and South America were making Amatl papers.
 They used them for illustrated manuscripts and books.
 Aztecs, who came later, continued to make and use Amatl.
 Present day manufacturers are Otomi Indians, who, like their ancestors, use these papers for ceremonial purposes.

 “The women of the tribes take bark strips of Mulberry, Fig or Hemp that are about an inch wide and boil them in a vat with ash. after ten hours of cooking, the strips are washed, beaten with stone tools, and then placed in the sun to dry.

 “Each sheet is irregular in color, size, thickness and texture.
 Therefore, each presents a challenge as to the choice of other pictorial elements.
 The crude dry look of Amatl I found to be most attractive.
 After examining the papers, I decided to use compositional elements that would retain the subtlety of the paper itself.”

 Read this artist's biography

-Mary Anne Keel Jenkins has been appointed to several esteemed positions by the Raleigh City Council, including Chairwoman of the Art in Public Places Task Force, member of the Board of Directors of the Artist Housing Task Force, and member of the Board of Directors for the Emerging Artist Program for the City of Raleigh.
+Jenkins was appointed to several esteemed positions by the Raleigh City Council, including Chairwoman of the Art in Public Places Task Force, member of the Board of Directors of the Artist Housing Task Force, and member of the Board of Directors for the Emerging Artist Program for the City of Raleigh.